 (2) No action lies in respect of a matter determined, or an action taken or omitted to be taken, by a person or body in good faith under a rule to which subsection (1) applies, by reason only that the rule was not published and dealt with in accordance with the Interpretation Act 1918 or the Interpretation Act 1984, whichever was applicable at the time.

-”.

-5 Section 19 of the Western Australian Greyhound Racing Association Amendment Act 1998 (No. 23 of 1998) reads as follows —

-“

 19. Transitional provision regarding rules

 Unless and until they are amended, rules made under section 24 or 25 of the principal Act and in force immediately before the commencement of this Act (including any rule to which section 18 applies) continue in force as, and are taken to be, rules of racing made by the Authority under section 7B of the principal Act as amended by this Act.